material-components/material-components-ios/components/AppBar/README.md

 <!-- Extracted from docs/theming-extensions.md -->

-### Theming Extensions (Beta)
+### Theming Extensions

 `MDCAppBarViewController` supports Material Theming using a Container Scheme.
-The code is currently in Beta readiness, which means you will need to follow the [instructions for adding the MaterialComponentsBeta podspec to your project](https://github.com/material-components/material-components-ios/blob/develop/contributing/beta_components.md).
 There are two variants for Material Theming of an AppBar.
 The Surface Variant colors the App Bar background to be `surfaceColor` and the Primary Variant colors the App Bar background to be `primaryColor`.